 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Extracranial to intracranial bypass for intracranial atherosclerosis.

-It replaces the previous guidance on High-flow interposition extracranial to intracranial bypass, IPG73, July 2004.
+It replaces the previous guidance on High-flow interposition extracranial to intracranial bypass (NICE interventional procedures guidance 73, July 2004).

 In intracranial atherosclerosis disease, blood vessels (arteries) in the head can become narrowed or blocked.
 An extracranial to intracranial bypass is an operation to join a blood vessel outside the skull to one inside the skull, bypassing the problem.
 The aim is to maintain and improve blood supply to the brain to prevent stroke.